zacernst/python_cypher/README.md

 a particular choice of nodes.
 Finally, we'll add a set of methods for querying NetworkX (and other systems') graphs.
 I think that a module like this will be frightfully useful.

-If you look in the source code, you'll see that it's a bit of a disorganized mess at the moment.
-I'm experimenting with how best to organize the parser.
-When I've got a better idea of the right strategy, the code will be straightened out, unit tested, documented, and so on.
-My aim is to provide production-quality code that is known to be sound.

 Check the [github wiki](https://github.com/zacernst/python_cypher/wiki) for the project's current status, roadmap, bugs, etc. Sphinx documentation will be available [right here on Github](http://zacernst.github.io/python_cypher/index.html) as the project develops.